 Should you be tested for prostate cancer?
 That’s a decision that men and their healthcare providers can make together.
 A prostate cancer screening is called a PSA test.
 There’s a lot that can go into making an informed decision about whether or not to be tested or treated for prostate cancer.
 Learn more at https://www.cancer.org/cancer/prostate-cancer/about.html.

 - Age 45: Talk to your doctor about PSA testing if you are African American or have a father or brother who had prostate cancer before age 65.

 - Age 50: Talk to your doctor about getting tested.

-For details about cancer screening tests and which ones are covered by your healthcare plan, visit https://www.healthybluemo.com/missouri-medicaid/benefits/medicaid-benefits.html.
+For details about cancer screenings and which ones are covered by Healthy Blue, visit https://www.healthybluemo.com/missouri-medicaid/benefits/medicaid-benefits.html.